-In order to try and prevent the spread of illness in the classrooms and attempt to keep a healthy environment for our students, we would ask that you please follow the guidelines below.
+In order to reduce the spread of illness in the classrooms and attempt to keep a healthy environment for our students, please follow the guidelines below.

 A student with diarrhea and/or vomiting should stay home until he/she is symptom-free for 24 hours.